-Like her fictional namesake, Tinkerbell, the toy poodle seems to think she can fly.
+Like her fictional namesake, Tinkerbell, the Toy Poodle seems to think she can fly.
 According to owner Toni Pasquariello, “One day I came home from work and Tink was so excited she jumped off my husband’s lap and broke her leg.”
 Extensive surgery, including the insertion of a plate, followed.
 “Then, a couple of months later, I was holding Tink when something crashed in the house and startled her,” says the West Haven, Conn., resident.
 “She jumped out of my arms and broke her other leg!”

 The two surgeries together cost several thousand dollars, but Pasquariello didn’t require a blood pressure pill when she saw the bills.
-That’s because she had previously insured her airborne poodle.
+That’s because she had previously insured her airborne Poodle.
 The pet insurance covered a large percentage of the tab.

-You needn’t live with an accident-prone pooch to consider health care insurance for your dog.
+You needn’t live with an accident-prone dog to consider health care insurance for your dog.
 Depending on the plan you choose, nearly every aspect of the canine medical spectrum is covered, from routine checkups and preventative wellness to treating diseases like cancer.
 These sorts of conditions often force less well-prepared owners to put down their pets before attempting to address the problem.
 Insurance can save lives, but before selecting a provider, keep in mind the following considerations.

 How Much Should You Insure Your Dog For?

 At least six factors can come into play when pet insurance companies determine your monthly rates, according to Brian Iannessa, a spokesperson for Veterinary Pet Insurance (VPI), America’s oldest and largest provider.